UCL/FASt-MAL-MOFF/README.md

 - Blood Film Smears (BFS) for sickle cell detection: https://doi.org/10.5522/04/12407567
 - Thick Blood Films (TBF) malaria parasite detection: https://doi.org/10.5522/04/12173568
+- Blood Film Smears (BFS) from normal and ALL patients for lymphoblast cell detection: http://homes.di.unimi.it/scotti/all/

 Each folder in each dataset represents a sample (xxyyzz-tt-...).
 Each folder in the TBF dataset contains 100 image fields acquired with a 100x/1.4 NA oil magnification objective.
 Each folder in the BFS dataset contains 10 to 20 image fields acquired with a 100x/1.4 NA oil magnification objective.
 Each dataset contains a file named 'slides_labels.csv' that stores the weak sample level labels.
 Each row of the csv file looks like: <sample-id>, <label> (0 or 1).

 ## **Using the code**

+### *White Blood Cell Segmentation*

+python segment_wbcs.py --dataset_path /path/to/your/dataset/or/downloaded/dataset/ --output_folder /path/to/an/output/destination/

+This will create a subfolder in the --output_folder corresponding to each of the images existing in the --dataset_path.
+In each of these subfolders (corresponding to a BFS sample) this script will write images of individual WBCs cropped from the initial image fields.

 ### *Red Blood Cell Segmentation*